TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 * Multi Rules - on callback from a game, usually once a session and in between sessions.
 * ForceFeedback - 400FPS.
 * Graphics - 400FPS.
+* Pit Info - 100FPS.
+* Weather - 1FPS.
 * Extended - 5FPS and on tracked callback by the game.

 Note: `Graphics` and `Weather` are unsbscribed from by default.

+## Input Buffers
+Note to cheaters who dare to contact me with questions: none of this can be used to control vehicle.

+Plugin supports sending input to the game (using rFactor 2 API).
+Please use this stuff with care - it can cause game freezes and unexpected behavior.

+### HWControl input

+## Input Refresh Rates:
+* HWControl - Read at 5FPS with 100ms boost to 50FPS once update is received.
+Applied at 100FPS.
+* WeatherControl - Read at 5FPS.
+Applied at 1FPS.
+* RulesControl - Read at 5FPS.
+Applied at 3FPS.
+* PluginControl - Read at 5FPS.
+Applied on read.

+Note: only `PluginControl` and `HWControl` buffers are enabled by default.
+They can be enabled via `CustomPluginVariables.json` settings.

 ## Unsubscribing from the buffer updatdes
 It is possible to configure which buffers get updated and which don't.
 This is done via `UnsubscribedBuffersMask` value in the `CustomPluginVariables.json` file.
 To specify buffers to unsubscribe from, add desired flag values up.